-Exequiel (Zeke) Hernandez is the Max and Bernice Garchik Family Presidential Assistant Professor at the Wharton School, University of Pennsylvania.
-He studies how firms strategically use formal and informal external relationships to internationalize, innovate, and enhance their performance.
-His work contains three distinctive themes.
-The first explores how immigrants function as conduits of knowledge that facilitate the foreign expansion and performance of firms.
-The second focuses on how networks and institutions jointly affect the innovation outcomes firms get from cross-national knowledge partnerships (e.g. R&D alliances).
-The third considers how firms strategically use corporate strategies (acquisitions, divestitures) to reshape the structure of their alliance networks, to enhance access to novel resources and protect existing resources.
-Zeke has won numerous best paper and teaching awards, and received the inaugural emerging scholar awards from the Strategic Management and International Management divisions of the Academy of Management.
+Exequiel (Zeke) Hernandez is the Max and Bernice Garchik Family Presidential Associate Professor at The Wharton School, University of Pennsylvania.
+He studies the globalization, innovation, and performance of firms.
+His research contains three main themes.
+The first explores how immigrants facilitate the foreign expansion and performance of firms.
+The second focuses on how global networks and national institutions affect the innovation outcomes firms get from cross-national technology alliances.
+The third considers how firms strategically use corporate strategies (acquisitions, divestitures) to improve their positions in innovation networks.
+Zeke has won numerous awards for his research and teaching, including the Emerging Scholar Award from SMS in 2018.
 He received his PhD from the University of Minnesota in 2011.